Subshifts with sparse traces: Corollaries

-The following is Theorem~6.4 in \cite{PaSc15}, and it is the non-implementability result for zero-entropy sofic shifts in their classification of sofic projective subdynamics of two-dimensional subshifts of finite type.
+The following is Theorem~6.4 in \cite{PaSc15}, and it is the non-implementability part of their characterization of zero-entropy sofic traces of two-dimensional subshifts of finite type.

-\begin{theorem} If a $\Z$-subshift $Y$ has universal period and is not a finite union of periodic points, then it is not the $\Z$-projective subdynamics of any $\Z^2$-SFT $X$. \end{theorem}
+\begin{theorem} If a $\Z$-subshift $Y$ has a universal period and is not a finite union of periodic points, then it is not the trace of any $\Z^2$-SFT $X$. \end{theorem}

-\begin{proof} Suppose $Y$ is the projective subdynamics of a $\Z^2$-SFT $X$.
-Consider the \emph{blocking} of the subshift $X$, defined as the subshift with space $X$ and $\Z^2$-dynamics $\gamma_{(a,b)}(x) = \sigma_{(na,b)}(x)$.
-Picking $n$ to be the universal period of $Y$, this turns $Y$ into a finite union of sparse subshifts.
-Thus, we may assume that $X$ is an SFT whose projective subdynamics is a finite union of sparse subshifts with possibly different zero-symbols.
-Let $Z$ be the factor of $(X, \gamma)$ obtained by mapping all the distinct zero symbols on every row of $x \in X$ to the same unary point $0^\Z$, so that no non-unary point is mapped to $0^\Z$.
-Note that this is possible because there is a uniform bound on the number of coordinates where a point $y \in Y$ can differ from a unary point.
-Now, $Z$ is clearly rowsparse, so by Lemma~\ref{lem:RowsparseContainsAlmostMinimal}, it contains an almost minimal subsystem $W$.
+\begin{proof} Suppose $Y$ is the trace of a $\Z^2$-SFT $X$.
+Consider the \emph{blocking} of the subshift $X$, defined as the subshift with space $X$ and $\Z^2$-dynamics $\gamma^{(a,b)}(x) = \sigma^{(na,b)}(x)$.
+Picking $n$ to be the universal period of $Y$, this turns $Y$ into a finite union of sparse subshifts $Y_1, ..., Y_m$.
+Since there is a uniform bound on the number of coordinates where a point $y \in Y$ can differ from a unary point, we may assume that the zero symbol of $Y_i$ cannot appear in $Y_j$ for $j \neq i$.

+Thus, we may assume that $X$ is an SFT whose trace is a finite union of sparse subshifts $Y_1, ..., Y_m$ with the above disjointness property on zero-symbols.
+Let $Z$ be a factor of $X$ obtained by mapping all the distinct zero symbols on every row of $x \in X$ to the same symbol $0$.
+Note that no non-unary row is mapped to $0^\Z$.
+Now, $Z$ is clearly trace sparse and nontrivial, so by Lemma~\ref{lem:RowsparseContainsAlmostMinimal}, it contains an almost minimal subsystem $W$.

-By Theorem~\ref{thm:WhatminimalCases}, $W$ contains either a finite configuration, a highway configuration or a blob fractal.
-If $z \in Z$ is finite or a highway, then clearly $\sum_{i \in \Z} \sigma_{(ik,0)}(z) \in X$ for some $k$, since we can simply glue the preimages of $z$ together as they all have the same zero symbol on the left and right side of the support of $z$ (either the finite blob or the infinite ascending path).
-If $z$ is a blob fractal, then it is easy to see by analyzing the covering point $x \in X$ that $Z$ also contains a finite configuration, which is a contradiction. \end{proof}
+By Theorem~\ref{thm:WhatminimalCases}, $W$ contains either a finite configuration, a highway configuration or a \froctal{}.
+If $z \in Z$ is finite or a highway, then clearly the zero-gluing $\sum_{i \in \Z} \sigma^{(ik,0)}(z)$ is in $X$ for some $k$, since we can simply glue the preimages of $z$ together as on each row they use the same preimage of the zero-symbol on the left and right side of the support of $z$.
+This contradicts the assumption that the original subshift had a universal period.

+If $z$ is a \froctal{}, then pick any covering point $x \in X$ and some $r$-\blab{} $b$ in $x$ with $r$ larger than the maximal size of a forbidden pattern of the SFT, and replace every cell outside $b$ that is not one of the zero symbols with the zero-symbol used on that row of $x$.
+This configuration is legal, and all but finitely many of its rows are periodic.
+As in the previous paragraph, we can glue together a legal configuration contradicting the universal period. \end{proof}